cekit/cekit/docs/overrides.rst

 How overrides works
 -------------------

-Cekit is using `YAML <http://yaml.org/>`_ format for its descriptors.
+CEKit is using `YAML <http://yaml.org/>`_ format for its descriptors.
 Overrides in cekit works on `YAML node <http://www.yaml.org/spec/1.2/spec.html#id2764044>`_ level.

 Scalar nodes
 ^^^^^^^^^^^^
-Scalar nodes are easy to override, if Cekit finds any scalar node in an overrides descriptor it updates its value in image descriptor with the overridden one.
+Scalar nodes are easy to override, if CEKit finds any scalar node in an overrides descriptor it updates its value in image descriptor with the overridden one.

 **Example**: Overriding scalar node: